MSUAASF Hiring Procedures for New or Existing Positions

 - SCSU is committed to excellence and actively supports cultural diversity.
 To promote this endeavor, we invite individuals who contribute to such diversity to apply, including minorities, women, LGBT or persons with disabilities and veterans.
 SCSU is a member of Minnesota State Colleges and Universities System. (at end of NOV)

-- EAA reviews NOV against the PD for completeness, and AA Recruitment Plan for diversity of committee, clarity and timeliness.
+- EAA reviews NOV against the PD for completeness, and AA Recruitment Plan for clarity and timeliness.
 EAA notifies Human Resources once both the NOV and Recruitment Plan are approved.

 - Human Resources notifies Hiring Manager and search chair of approval and next steps.